MiguelAlho/NetstandardSample/README.md

 ## Tested Runtimes

-There are apps that are compiled to specific targets - net35, net45, net461, netcore10 and netcore20.
+There are apps that are compiled to specific targets - net35, net45, net461, net462, net471, netcore10 and netcore20.
 There is also an app that multitargets different runtimes.

 ### Runing the project

-In Powershell from the root of the repo, run:
+Build in VS (no build script yet) and then in Powershell, from the root of the repo, run:

 ```
 .\run.ps1